-Before outlining our concerns and reasons for opposing this proposed bill, I'd like to talk about the members of the Connecticut Hospital Association-Connecticut's not-for-profit hospitals-and the critical role they play in the health and quality of life of our communities.
-Our State's hospitals are more than facts and figures, and dollars and cents-hospitals, at their core, are all about people.
+Before outlining our concerns and reasons for opposing this bill, it's important to detail the critical role hospitals play in the health and quality of life of our communities.
+Our state's hospitals are more than facts and figures, and dollars and cents-hospitals, at their core, are all about people.
 All of our lives have, in some way, been touched by a hospital: the birth of a child... a life saved by prompt action in an emergency room... the compassionate end-of-life care for someone we love.
-Or, perhaps, our son, daughter, husband, wife, or friend works for or is a volunteer at a Connecticut hospital.
+Or, perhaps, our son, daughter, husband, wife, or friend works for, or is a volunteer at, a Connecticut hospital.